TVS Ntorq 125 » My ownership review after 17,000+ kilometers.

 The engine on the NTORQ is undoubtedly one of the best engines seen on an Indian scooter.

 It can handle a lot of stress.
 I took the Ntorq on a small tour around Uttar Pradesh.

 My friend was my pillion, and we rode 1200 kilometres approximately in two days.

-I was sceptical about taking the Ntorq for touring, but surprisingly, the engine didn’t break a sweat after our journey finished.
+I was skeptical about taking the Ntorq for touring, but surprisingly, the engine didn’t break a sweat after our journey finished.

 Needless to say, I poured some fresh engine oil into it after the long-long trip.